TIMOTHY1498/skibidi-RIZZ/README.md

 a brainrot ransomware that uses skibidi_ohio.txt key to unlock it

 # Credits
-Inspired by someone on yt
+Inspired by someone on yt\n
-Made in Python
+Made in Python\n
 Developed by: TIMOTHY1498